fadec/booly/README.md

 $ ruby -run -e httpd . -p 9090
 </pre>

-Then just navigate to http://localhost:9090 in a browser.
+Then navigate to http://localhost:9090 in a browser.

 ## Support
 Tested in recent Chrome, Firefox, IE